-SCADA (Supervisory control and data acquisition) is a category of software applications for controlling industrial processes, which is the gathering of data in real time from remote locations in order to control equipment and conditions whereas HMI is local to the machine.
+SCADA (Supervisory control and data acquisition) is a category of software applications for controlling industrial processes, which is gathering data in real-time from remote locations in order to control equipment and conditions whereas HMI is local to the machine.
 It means HMI would be mounted on a control panel placed nearby machines whereas SCADA would be set up at a place far from the machines, generally, the area known as the Control room, Where you monitor the machine’s activities sitting in one place, you don’t need to come to near of machine to see what is happening in the machine.
 If you are interested in developing SCADA/HMI in the TwinCAT platform jump to https://www.hemelix.com/scada-hmi/twincat-hmi/

 Difference between SCADA and HMI